particle-iot/docs/src/content/reference/device-os/typed-publish.md

 See [Publish](/reference/device-os/api/publish/) in the Device OS firmware API for additional information.

+{{!-- BEGIN shared-blurb a4ba4dbe-045f-41b7-8314-5a46809fc859 --}}
+You typically store a `CloudEvent` object as a global variable or class member variable.
+You should not allocate a `CloudEvent` as a non-static local variable within a function because it not only holds the data, but it is also used to convey whether the publish succeeded or not.
+The `Particle.publish()` overload that takes a `CloudEvent` is asynchronous and returns before the publish has completed.
+The `CloudEvent` must remain allocated until the publish is actually complete, by success or failure.
+{{!-- END shared-blurb --}}

 ### Legacy publish

 Using the legacy API for publish typically looks like this: